Uncovering the Past: Senior Seminar

 Thesis Submission Guidelines

-All senior theses that are submitted in the History Department should conform to the following structure.
+All senior theses that are submitted in the History and Anthropology Department should conform to the following structure.
 This is intended to allow faculty to judge progress across a consistent timeline.

 Your introduction should include (at least) the following components: